[Interview] Why wages fell and profits surged

 You have to look at this electorally.
 There is an electoral constraint on changing these boundaries as well.
 What would also happen is inflation hawks would warn of a wage-price spiral and stoke fear, which feeds on older people who have assets that generate fixed returns.
 When they start getting hit with inflation, they're the ones that come out and go: let's not do this.

 And a lot of experimental evidence shows austerity is surprisingly popular.
 Most people work.
 Most of them want to pay less tax, so they like the idea of the government spending less even if they want more social welfare.
 They recognise cutting social programmes leads to lower deficits, right?
-The outcome of tax cuts on such programmes isn't immediately obvious to voters.
+But the outcome of tax cuts on such programmes isn't immediately obvious to voters.
 So the right has an inbuilt advantage with austerity.

 'We know that 42 percent of all foreign direct investment is tax dodges'